Skip to content

 EXAMPLES OF MASTER'S PROJECT PROGRAM OF STUDY

-The table below shows a Master's program of study for a typical part-time student.
-Sometimes the student can take two electives during the summer and thus shorten the completion time to two years.
+The tables below show a few example Master's programs of study .
+We generally offer a limited amount of graduate-level electives during the Summer, which may allow the student to take one or two electives during the summer and thus shorten the completion time.

 First Year